VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/items/viewing-and-editing-a-product.md

 ## Overview

-Item code - the code according to your companyвЂ™s convention for product codes.
+Item code - the code according to your companys convention for product codes.

 Item name - descriptive name that allows to differ this product from other in the catalog.